-Overall, the best remedy against malaria is to avoid being bitten, so if you have the experience of easily attracting mosquitoes, we advise you to wear long trousers and shirts that cover up the skin during island visits and treks.
+Overall, the best remedy against malaria (and other mosquito-borne viruses) is to avoid being bitten, so if you have the experience of easily attracting mosquitoes, we advise you to wear long trousers and shirts that cover up the skin during island visits and treks.
 Apart from that, you should bring enough stock of good quality mosquito repellent and use it before each trek and shore visit, especially in the early morning and the late afternoon.

 If you want stronger protection you can take malaria prophylactics in tablet form.